Paul Hartley has delivered this fitness update on his squad ahead of Walsall opener

 Hartley watched on as his side wrapped up their pre-season schedule with a competitive draw against Sunderland at the Suit Direct Stadium.

-Pools took the lead with their first attack of the evening when Jake Hastie’s cross was turned into his own net by the unfortunate Ellis Taylor.
+Pools took the lead with their first attack of the evening when Jake Hastie’s cross was turned into his own net by a Sunderland defender.

 But Pools had to withstand heavy pressure from the Black Cats and things finally told when Jack Diamond capitalised on an error by Callum Cooke to then draw a foul from the returning Euan Murray to win a penalty on the stroke of half-time.